web-illinois/toolkit-builder/site/components/image-feature.md

 ## Customization and Notes

+### Image Position

+By default, the image will cover the entire area, and it will center the image vertically and horizontally (so if the image is 800px and it's scaled so its width is 600px, it will cut off the left 100px and right 100px of the image).
+If you want to change this behavior, add [the object-position style](https://developer.mozilla.org/en-US/docs/Web/CSS/object-position) to the image.
+It accepts percentages, pixels, or top/left/right/bottom.
+An example of this is in the "set image flush top-left" example.

 ### Theme colors and alignment
 By default, the il-blue-gradient theme is used.
 In the regular mode, this produces a blue gradient.
 In the overlay, it produces a solid dark blue.
 The text will be white.
 In the regular mode, il-blue theme provides a solid blue background instead of the blue gradient.